 Drawing upon news media, tabloids, television, and journalism, Sinders examines the role of Internet platforms in shaping contemporary discourse: the disruption of journalistic standards and the dissemination of disinformation, the misogynist culture of trolling, the racism of the algorithm, the subversion of democratic institutions, and the promotion of white supremacist ideology and violence.

-Some of the works at Architectures of Violence are Monument (video, 2021), a piece Sinders made to acknowledge and confront the racist past and false iconography of New Orleans while also uplifting the act of removal itself and Within the Terms and Conditions (multi-channel video, 2021), a project that explores the questions of what is allowed to be online, stay online and spread online; and
+Some of the works at Architectures of Violence are Monument (2021), a piece Sinders made to acknowledge and confront the racist past and false iconography of New Orleans while also uplifting the act of removal itself and Within the Terms and Conditions (2021), a project that explores the questions of what is allowed to be online, stay online and spread online.

-They also have hosted a series of online events that include Name It For What It Is: Creating Art and Research in Response to Violence, which features Caroline Sinders’ work and New Orleans’ artist and curator, Nic Aziz-Brierre Unicorn-Riot journalist Chris Schiano.
+They also have hosted a series of online events, including Name It For What It Is: Creating Art and Research in Response to Violence, which features Caroline Sinders’ work and New Orleans’ artist and curator Nic Aziz-Brierre Unicorn-Riot journalist Chris Schiano.

-Sinders is holding a digital walk-through of Architectures of Violence next Saturday, June 19, at 2:00 PST, 5 EST, 11 CET.
-No registration required.
+Sinders is holding a digital walk-through of Architectures of Violence next Saturday, June 19, at 2:00 PST, 5 EST, and 11 CET—no registration is required.